Benedict Cumberbatch Takes A Dive In Freezing Water For Red Nose Day

-Benedict Cumberbatch is known for his easy-going personality and great sense of humor.
-Therefore, fans were not surprised to see the film star wearing a giant red nose and matching alien antennas in a set of new hilarious photos that have emerged today in the media.
+Benedict Cumberbatch is known for his easygoing personality and great sense of humor.
+Therefore, fans were not surprised to see the film star wearing a red nose and matching alien antennas in a set of new hilarious photos that have emerged today in the media.

 Nor were they taken aback at the sight of a topless Cumberbatch donning the quite unusual head gear.
-What was perplexing was that the Avengers: Infinity War actor went for a swim in the freezing-cold waters of London’s Hampstead Ponds, as reported by The Daily Mail.
+What was perplexing was that the Avengers: Infinity War actor went for a swim in the freezing-cold waters of London’s Hampstead Ponds, as reported by the Daily Mail.
 Not to worry though, as everything was for a good cause.

 The actor’s whimsical gesture came after Cumberbatch graciously offered to lend his support to this year’s Red Nose Day, the fundraising campaign run by the charity initiative Comic Relief.
 The world’s favorite Sherlock Holmes celebrated 2019 Red Nose Day rather untraditionally, by taking a dive in cold water to raise money for mental health programs ahead of the BBC launch of the Comic Relief show on March 15.

-According to The Daily Mail, the Doctor Strange star accepted the challenge to go for a swim in the chilly water and took off his clothes for the cause without batting an eye.
+According to the Daily Mail, the Doctor Strange star accepted the challenge to go for a swim in the chilly water and took off his clothes for the cause without batting an eye.
 Earlier today, the 42-year-old actor whipped out his swimming trunks and went for a dip in Hampstead Ponds, equipped with the charity’s iconic red nose.

 Cumberbatch added a personal touch to Red Nose Day by throwing a pair of goofy alien antennas into the mix.
 The antennas ended in two red puff balls that perfectly mirrored the red nose on the actor’s face.